bitsofcotton/consistency-boots/README.md

 # Tips on memory
 If only the memory is infected, some calculations nor datas to be broken if PIE with randomized.
+But in the worst case, some base systems boot loaders are listed, adoptive infections returns some code inserted into the CPU.

 # Tips on storage
 If only the storage is infected, we can count on a size and viewing raw binaries nor compiling